geedino07/AnsibleInfrastructure/README.md

 # AnsibleInfrastructure
-Deploy Infrastructure using Ansible as part of CICD project
+Deploy Infrastructure using Ansible as part of CICD project Gerald